 Employers in China are required by PRC laws and regulations to provide employees with welfare schemes covering pension insurance, unemployment insurance, maternity insurance, work-related injury insurance, medical insurance and housing funds.
-According to the Social Insurance Law of the PRC promulgated by the National People's Congress of the PRC on October 28, 2010, and became effective on July 1, 2011, together with other relevant laws and regulations, Any employer shall register with the local social insurance agency within thirty days after its establishment and shall register for the employee with the local social insurance agency within thirty days after its establishment and social insurance contributions in full and on time.
-The occupational injury insurance and maternity insurance shall be only paid by employers while the contributions of basic pension insurance, medical insurance and unemployment insurance shall be paid by both employees.
+According to the Social Insurance Law of the PRC promulgated by the National People's Congress of the PRC on October 28, 2010, and became effective on July 1, 2011, together with other relevant laws and regulations, Any employer shall register with the local social insurance agency within thirty days after its establishment and shall register for the employee with the local social insurance agency within thirty days after the date of hiring.
+An employer shall declare and make social insurance contributions in full and on time.
+The occupational injury insurance and maternity insurance shall be only paid by employers while the contributions of basic pension insurance, medical insurance and unemployment insurance shall be paid by both employers and employees.
 Any employer that fails to make social insurance contributions may be ordered to pay the required contributions within a stipulated deadline.
 If the employer still fails to rectify the noncompliance within the stipulated deadline, it may be subject to a fine ranging from one to three times the amount overdue.